Beercow/ProcDOT-Plugins/PCAP_tools/README.md

 Follow TCP Stream is controled by pcap_tools_stream.pdp.
 With this config file loaded in ProcDOT plugins folder, there should now be an entry in the right click menu when you are on a server node.
 ![Server Node Right Click Menu](https://cloud.githubusercontent.com/assets/10360919/12631020/e055c520-c514-11e5-9f1f-c8a7933f6453.png)

-The plugin will allow you to view complete flows nativly in ProcDOT.
+The plugin will allow you to view complete flows natively in ProcDOT.
 They will look simular to viewing them in Wireshark.

 ![Wireshark Stream View](https://cloud.githubusercontent.com/assets/10360919/12631025/e069edc0-c514-11e5-8180-f44c41e74632.PNG) ![ProcDOT Stream View](https://cloud.githubusercontent.com/assets/10360919/12631023/e0626f0a-c514-11e5-8d04-4a0d5ce22cde.png)